schibsted/spid-tech-docs/Readme.md

 Files in this directory will be served as is.
 Put anything you like here.
 Please do not put HTML files that duplicate markup from the main site.
-If you want to create new pages, look into creating an article instead of dumping a file here.
+If you want to create a new page, look into creating an article instead of dumping a file here.

 ### resources/articles